ceramicnetwork/docs/docs/reference/http-api.md

 # HTTP API

-The Ceramic HTTP API allows you to create, update, and query documents on a remote Ceramic node.
-These endpoints allows you to manually make requests to a Ceramic node.
-This is also a good place to start if you want to build a Ceramic client in a new language.
+The HTTP API allows you to manually make HTTP requests that create, modify, and query documents on a remote Ceramic node.
+If you are building an application, you will usually interact with a node using one of the [Ceramic clients](../javascript/clients.md), however this documentation is useful if:

+- You have a special use case where you directly want to use HTTP requests
+- You want to implement an HTTP client in a new language

 !!! info "Gateway mode"
-    Not all of the methods described here are exposed if the node runs in *gateway mode*.
-This option can be enabled on a Ceramic node to disable anyone from writing to the node.
-This is useful when exposing your node to the internet.
+    Not all of the API methods are available if the Ceramic node runs in *gateway mode*.
+This option disables writes, which is useful when exposing your node to the internet. **Methods disabled in gateway mode will be clearly marked.**

-## Documents
+## **Documents**

 The `documents` endpoint is used to create new documents, load documents from their DocID or from their genesis content.

 ### Get document state
 Load the state of a document given its DocID.

 === "Request"
     ```